Alignak-monitoring/alignak/doc/source/13_monitoring/monitoring-a-linux-via-snmp.rst

 It should give you the uptime of the srv-lin-1 server.

-Declare your new host in Shinken
+Declare your new host in Alignak
 =================================

-If the SNMP community value is a global one you are using on all your hosts, you can configure it in the file /etc/shinken/resource.cfg (or c:\shinken\resource.cfg under windows) in the line:
+If the SNMP community value is a global one you are using on all your hosts, you can configure it in the file /etc/alignak/resource.cfg (or c:\alignak\resource.cfg under windows) in the line:

 ::

   $SNMPCOMMUNITYREAD$=public

-Now it's time to define some :ref:`object definitions <configuration/objectdefinitions>` in your Shinken configuration files in order to monitor the new Linux device.
+Now it's time to define some :ref:`object definitions <configuration/objectdefinitions>` in your Alignak configuration files in order to monitor the new Linux device.

 You can add the new **host** definition in an existing configuration file, but it's a good idea to have one file per host, it will be easier to manage in the future.
 So create a file with the name of your server.